The Health Dangers of Mold

 • Upholstery

-• Create ventilation for showers, laundry rooms and kitchen
+• Create ventilation in showers, laundry rooms and kitchen

-• In the case of flooding, meticulously clean and dry your home
+• In the case of flooding, clean and dry your home carefully

-• Immediately fix leaky roofs, windows and pipes
+• Repair leaky roofs, windows and pipes right away

-• Call professional mold damage restoration specialists for affordable mold remediation
+• Talk to Paul Davis mold damage restoration specialists for affordable mold damage restoration

-If you have mold present in your home that's too much to take care of on your own, call the mold removal experts at Paul Davis.
+If you have mold present in your home that's too much to take care of alone, call the mold remediation professionals at Paul Davis.
 Call Paul!
-(905)796-6100 for affordable mold remediation.
+(905)796-6100 for affordable mold damage restoration.